HuanMeng-official/LumenFlow/README.md

 - `OpenAIProvider`: Implementation for OpenAI API with multi-modal support
 - `GeminiProvider`: Implementation for Google Gemini API with multi-modal support
 - `DeepSeekProvider`: Implementation for DeepSeek API with text-only support
+- `ClaudeProvider`: Implementation for Claude (Anthropic) API with multi-modal support

 This architecture allows for easy addition of new AI providers while maintaining a consistent interface across all providers.